Transportation Planner II – Position Description

-- Assess transportation data, problems, issues and solutions and their social and environmental impacts.
+- Assess and analyze transportation data, problems, issues and solutions, and their social and environmental impacts.

 - Help build consensus among community leaders, advocates, and other affected parties on transportation issues.

 - Represent the MPO at meetings, conferences, and workshops as requested.